astravant/digital-garden-jekyll/_notes/daily-notes.md

 # September 4, 2018

 - While the ambition of changing the world and inspiring creators and everyday people to follow their dreams is an important driving force - I just love a challenge.
 Life is one big challenge to me.
 I’m in a competition with myself every single day.
 I do it to prove to myself that I can.
-So yeah I’ve got these businesses and this vision for each of them and what I want to be able to accomplish with them and the people we want to impact, but at the end of the day I just love the process.
+I have these businesses and this vision for each of them and what I want to be able to accomplish with them and the people we want to impact, but at the end of the day I just love the process.
 - My life is dedicated to teaching people how to create freedom and happiness and stability in their lives.
 Escape the status quo.
-Say fuck you to the system.

 # September 1, 2018

 ## Thoughts

-- Every success book talks about the same things.
-It’s a list of 15-20 principles and habits of focus, work ethic, associating yourself with the right people.
-- Success and successful people go in a cycle.
-Some become successful and share “secrets” and then a small majority of the next generation becomes successful and then teaches the same thing.
-It’s a cycle.
-Over and over again the same things happen.
-Especially if you grow up in a small town rural environment and there’s isn’t a lot of money, chances are you are going to be the same.
-- How can we change that?
-Create a way for more people to become successful.
-A tool that people can utilize.
 - Few will act for the many, but many will act for the one.
 (Find one person or your family that you’re doing it for)

 # March 25, 2018

-## Random Thoughts

 - Qualify leads first - see if they are in the market for what you're selling.
 - Your self worth doesn't come from what you earn, it comes from what you create.
 Create something - don't just own something.